-Antigens are large molecules of proteins, present on the surface of the pathogen- bacteria, fungi viruses, and other foreign particles.
-When these harmful or foreign agents enter the body, it induces an immune response in the body for the production of antibodies.
+Antigens are large molecules of proteins, present on the surface of the pathogen- such as bacteria, fungi viruses, and other foreign particles.
+When these harmful agents enter the body, it induces an immune response in the body for the production of antibodies.

 For example: When a common cold virus enters the body, it causes the body to produce antibodies to prevent from getting sick.

 Also Read: Difference between B cells and T cells

 - The antigen should be a foreign substance to induce an immune response.